Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

 Finally, an upper boundary on the expected fluxes can be discussed based on MAXI observations.
-MAXI \citep[Monitor of All-sky X-ray Image,][]{maxi} is a telescope collecting X-ray data on board the ISS since 2009.
+MAXI \citep[Monitor of All-sky X-ray Image;][]{maxi} is a telescope collecting X-ray data on board the ISS since 2009.
 Over its entire effective period, MAXI has detected sources with a typical flux limit (2-10 keV) of $\sim 10^{-8}$~erg~cm$^{-2}$~s$^{-1}$.
-Transients with fluxes above this value, and occurring with a rate of $\sim$10$^{-1}$~yr$^{-1}$ or above, potentially originating from nearby kilonovae, can already be considered unlikely, as they would have been detected by MAXI in the past as extra-galactic X-ray transients of unknown origin.
+Transients with fluxes above this value, and occurring with a rate of $\sim$10$^{-1}$~yr$^{-1}$ or above, potentially originating from nearby magnetar-powered X-ray events, can already be considered unlikely, as they would have been detected in the past as extra-galactic X-ray transients of unknown origin.